iliasbhal/nativescript-react/README.md

 - [x] Render NativeScript components througt React.
 - [x] Support Mutation, Adding/Removing/Insert Children
-- [ ] Create a CLI like create-react-app
+- [ ] Add webpack config and/or create a create-react-app flavor.
 - [ ] Start adding tests
+- [ ] Implement props.style
 - [ ] Implement CSS imports
+- [ ] Make Styled-Components, React-Pose work out of the box
-- [ ] Port the RN StyleSheet API / or add ability to use Styled-Components
+- [ ] Implement the RN StyleSheet, Animated API ( see react-native-web implementation)
-- [ ] Implement the ReactNative component API to help people transition to NativeScript
+- [ ] Implement the ReactNative components (View, Text, etc) to help people transition to NativeScript
-- [ ] Implement DOM interface so that we would get instant compaitibiity with React-Router, React-Pose, etc ...
+- [ ] Implement DOM interface so that we would get instant compatibility with React-Router, React-Pose, etc ...
 - [ ] Use NativeScript native timers instead of SetTimeout / Setinterval
 - [ ] `feature requests are welcome`